 Just say the name, Bordeaux, and you instantly think of wine!

-Bordeaux is, after all, the capital of one of the world’s premier wine producing regions, making the metro area somewhere in the region of 14.5 billion euros a year.
+Bordeaux is, after all, the capital of one of the world’s premier wine producing regions, making the area around 14.5 billion euros per year.

 But wine is not the only thing that this city has to offer.